 The byte offset of the first byte in an artifact SHALL be 0.

-To specify a byte region, at least byteOffset (§3.28.11) SHALL be present. byteLength (§3.28.12) MAY also be present. byteOffset specifies the start of the region. byteLength specifies the end of the region.
+To specify a byte region, at least byteOffset (§3.28.11) SHALL be present. byteLength (§3.28.12) MAY also be present. byteOffset specifies the start of the region. byteLength specifies the length of the region and thereby, indirectly, the end of the region.
 A byteLength value of 0 represents an insertion point before the byte specified by byteOffset.

 Independence of text and binary regions